-Erasmus Mundus aims to enhance the quality of higher education in Europe, and to promote dialogue and understanding between people and cultures through cooperation with third-world countries.
+The Erasmus Mundus Programme aims to enhance the quality of higher education in Europe, to promote the European Union as a centre of excellence in learning around the world and promote intellectual dialogue and understanding between people and cultures through cooperation with Third Countries.
 In addition, it contributes to the development of human resources and the international cooperation capacity of higher education institutions in non-European countries by increasing mobility between the European Union and these countries.
-MEME falls under ‘Action 1’ of Erasmus Mundus; joint programmes of outstanding quality at masters and doctoral levels including scholarships/fellowships to participate in these programmes.